 While sitting in a chair for a good portion of a day might seem easy to some, it's not so simple for many people with arthritis.
-Because regular movement is ideal for keeping joints limber and mobile, an eight-hour workday stuck in a cubicle is counterproductive to the healing process.
+Because regular movement is ideal for keeping joints limber and mobile, an eight-hour workday stuck in a cubicle is counterproductive for the treatment process.

 - Sit up straight: You can almost hear your mother's voice saying it, but guess what?
 Mom was right.
 Sitting up straight keeps the spine aligned properly, prevents lower back pain, and keeps your neck from straining.

-- Scoot your keyboard forward: The farther away your keyboard is, the more you have to lean to reach it.
+- Position your keyboard correctly: The farther away your keyboard is, the more you have to lean to reach it.
 That means adding unnecessary strain on your neck, shoulders, and arms.
 Keep your keyboard at a comfortable distance so your arms can rest easily on your desk while you sit up straight.

-- Use some devices: Use an orthopedic chair, a keyboard rest, or even a small pillow in your chair to get the most comfort out of your workplace.
+- Use devices: An orthopedic chair, a keyboard rest, or even a small pillow can help you get the most comfort out of your workplace.

-- Get up and walk around: The water cooler might be the place for gossip, but getting up and getting a glass of water — or walking over to a co-workers desk instead of sending an e-mail— incorporates some movement in an otherwise sedentary lifestyle.
+- Get up and walk around: The water cooler might be the place for gossip, but getting up and getting a glass of water — or walking over to a coworker’s desk instead of sending an email — incorporates some movement into an otherwise sedentary lifestyle.

 On Your Feet

-Working the coffee counter, the line in a kitchen, or anywhere else you stand for long periods of time is filled with repetitive moments that can be damaging to joints just as much as inactivity can.
-While activity is important for arthritis patients, getting relief when the pain is too much to bear can sometimes be difficult for some jobs.
+Working the coffee counter, the line in a kitchen, or anywhere else you stand for long periods of time is filled with repetitive movements that can be just as damaging to joints as inactivity can.
+While activity is important for arthritis patients, getting relief when the pain is too much to bear can sometimes be difficult during some jobs.

-Here are some tips to keeping movement to a minimum when you're doing it all day long:
+Here are some tips to keep movement to a minimum when you're doing it all day long:

-- Stay organized: Keep what you need the closest to you, whether it be tools, paperwork, or whatever you use the most.
+- Stay organized: Keep what you need the closest to you, whether it be tools, paperwork, electronic devices, or whatever it is you use the most.
 While movement is important, unnecessary stretching and pulling could tire you out quicker than you want.

 - Lift smart: Injuries from improper lifting are common ways to put anyone out of work, whether they have arthritis or not.
 People with arthritis need to be especially careful when lifting because of the deterioration and inflammation caused by arthritis.
 Ask for help, use a back brace, or do whatever you see fit to prevent injury to muscles and joints.

 - Move: Standing in one position all day can increase stiffness.
-If you stand all day, look for an excuse to bend your knees.
+Look for an excuse to bend your knees if you stand all day.
 Stooping down for a second gives the knees a chance to release built-up pressure from standing up all day.

-Whether you sit all day long or you're on your feet enough that your dogs are barking by lunch, it's important to take a few minutes to consider your arthritis:
+Whether you sit all day long or you're on your feet from dusk till dawn, it's important to take a few minutes to consider your arthritis:

 - Stretch: One easy rule that might seem odd is: if it hurts, move it.
-If it's your knees, take some time to stretch them out, even if it's as simple as trying to touch your toes.
+If your knees hurt, take some time to stretch them out, even if it's as simple as trying to touch your toes.
 Roll your head around to loosen your neck.
 Make a tight fist then stretch out your fingers to get blood flowing to the joints in your hands.

 - Water: Drink plenty of it.
-The more hydrated your body is, the less of a chance inflammation has of striking.
+Keep your body hydrated.

 Telling your employer about your arthritis can be beneficial.
-It will help him or her understand that you may need some extra time to do certain tasks, or that you might not be able to do any unnecessary heavy lifting.
+It will help them understand that you may need some extra time to do certain tasks, or that you might not be able to do any unnecessary heavy lifting.

-The best course of action is getting a letter from your doctor and presenting it to your immediate supervisor and your human resources department.
-This ensures those overseeing your day-to-day work are aware, as well as the appropriate people who handle your health benefits.
+The best course of action is to get a letter from your doctor and present it to your immediate supervisor and appropriate staff from the human resources department.
+This ensures those overseeing your day-to-day work are aware, as well as the people who handle your health benefits.

 Know Your Rights

-The American with Disabilities Act is the most extensive legal measure to protect employees with disabilities and employers.
-It affects companies with more than 15 employees and covers discrimination in both hiring and employment of people with disabilities.
-In order be considered disabled, your arthritis must "substantially limit" major life activities such as walking, manual labor, or working.
+The Americans with Disabilities Act is the most extensive legal measure to protect employees with disabilities and employers.
+It impacts companies with more than 15 employees and covers discrimination in both hiring and employment of people with disabilities.
+In order to be considered disabled, your arthritis must "substantially limit" major life activities such as walking, manual labor, or working.